Cray-HPE/docs-csm/operations/configuration_management/CFS_Global_Options.md

 > **`NOTE`** This option is only available in the v3 CFS API.

-Any sessions that have failed while using the `debug_on_failure` option will wait for this many seconds before automatically terminating if the the completion flag is not touched.
+Any sessions that have failed while using the `debug_on_failure` option will wait for this many seconds before automatically terminating if the completion flag is not touched.

 * v3 name: `debug_wait_time`